Skip to content

 Obwohl has the same meaning, but the construction of the phrase is different.

-This is because Obwohl is a conjunction and introduces a secondary sentence (Nebensatz).
+This is because obwohl is a conjunction and introduces a secondary sentence (Nebensatz).

 The reference scheme is as follows: